Cellane/chalk/_drafts/how-to-get-a-job-in-japan.md

 to Czech Republic or I should move to Japan.
 As the title of this website suggests, we chose the second path, and it couldn't have been a more difficult decision -- or rather a decision that would lead to a lot of hardships.
-I don't mean to scare anyone right in the first paragraph -- I mean, I myself am still in the phase where I definitely don't regret doing this and everything around me is still awesome (with the exception of Japanese banks, but more on that topic in another article) -- but I'm not going to lie and say that it was easy, because it was not.
+I don't mean to scare anyone right in the first paragraph -- I mean, I am still in the phase where I definitely don't regret doing this and everything around me is still awesome (with the exception of Japanese banks, but more on that topic in another article) -- but I'm not going to lie and say that it was easy, because it was not.

-First of all, let's make sure we're on the same page -- why would one search for a job online instead of coming to the country directly and looking for a job in person?
+First, let's make sure we're on the same page -- why would one search for a job online instead of coming to the country directly and looking for a job in person?
 Well, if I overlook the obvious financial and few more legal reasons, the most striking problem is the fact that as a tourist on tourist visas, you can stay in the country for three months only, not a day more.
 So you'd have to